Pirates vs. Mariners Player Props Betting Odds

 |0

-- Jarred Kelenic has collected 50 hits with 12 doubles, a triple, 10 home runs and 14 walks.
-He has driven in 25 runs with six stolen bases.
+- Julio Rodriguez has put up 47 hits with 11 doubles, a triple, eight home runs and 17 walks.
+He has driven in 26 runs with eight stolen bases.

 |Opponent